VoliJS/Type-R/models/src/README.md

     static attributes = {
-        name : '', // type is inferred from the default value as String email : '', // String
+        name : '', // type is inferred from the default value as String email : String, // String
         isActive : false, // Boolean

         // nested array of objects in JSON, collection of Role models in JS roles : Collection.of( Role )

-        // Add metadata to a Number attribute.
-        // Receive it from the server, but don't send it back on save. failedLoginCount : value( 0 ).toJSON( false ), // Number

         // ISO UTC date string in JSON, `Date` in JS.
-Read it as Date, but don't save it. createdAt : type( Date ).toJSON( false ), // Date }
+Read it as Date, but don't save it to JSON. createdAt : type( Date ).dontSave, // Date
+    }
 }